lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 ### PaaS - run on managed VMs/containers

-- Vertex AI (Jupyter) Notebook instance - use when visualizing results
+- Vertex AI (Jupyter) Notebook instance - Puython, TensorFlow, R and more
+	- use with R language and|or when visualizing results
+	- Example use 'Rsamtools` library - [link](http://www.bioconductor.org/packages/2.14/bioc/html/Rsamtools.html)
 - Kubernetes Engine  - run container cluster

 ---